Faizabad Jn now Ayodhya Cantt: Mixed reactions from historians, locals on station renaming | Science-Environment

 While the opposition has dubbed the move as an attempt to play with Hindu sentiments for political benefits, Chief Minister Yogi Adityanath has justified the renaming, saying it is part of the efforts to ''restore the rich historical and cultural identity'' of the place.

-He, however, points out that many shops and other establishments in Chawk and other prominent areas continue to use the old name 'Faizabad' on their boards or 'Faizabad, Ayodhya' referring to both the old city name and the new district name.
+Mehdi, however, points out that many shops, government offices and other establishments in Chowk continue to use the old name 'Faizabad' on their boards or 'Faizabad, Ayodhya' referring to both the old city name and the new district name.

-''Faizabad was the first capital of the Nawabs of Awadh, saw a period of glory, and has a rich architectural and literary heritage.
+''Faizabad was the first capital of the Nawabs of Awadh, saw a period of glory and has a rich architectural and literary heritage.
 I revere Ayodhya as a holy place, but my Faizabad has its own identity.
-Faizabad will neither be erased nor replaced from my office board as long as I am alive,'' he said.
+Faizabad will neither be erased or replaced from my office board as long as I am alive,'' he said.

+Mehdi fears that more cities with Islamic names in Uttar Pradesh might get renamed.

-Delhi-based historian and author Rana Safvi said Ayodhya and Faizabad have always been known as twin towns and are a symbol of India's ''Ganga-Jamuni tahzeeb (syncretic culture)''.
+Delhi-based historian and author Rana Safvi said Ayodhya and Faizabad have always been known as twin towns and are a symbol of India's ''Ganga-Jamuni tehzeeb (syncretic culture)''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)